NeoLorenzo/Agent-Based-Economy-Sim/README.md

     *   **Limitation:** There is no concept of a labor market.
 Households cannot be unemployed, switch jobs, or negotiate wages.
 Firms cannot hire or fire workers based on their needs.

 3.  **Firm Production & Inventory:**
-    *   **Abstraction:** Firms do not produce goods or manage inventory.
-They can sell an infinite quantity of their product.
-Their only economic activities are receiving payments and paying wages.
+    *   **Abstraction:** Firms produce a fixed quantity of goods each tick, defined by `firm_production_per_tick` in `config.json`.
+This output is added to a finite inventory.
+When households make purchases, the quantity sold is limited by the firm's available inventory.
-    *   **Limitation:** This means firms cannot go bankrupt due to a lack of sales, nor can they fail to meet demand.
-Profitability is not linked to production efficiency or cost management.
+    *   **Limitation:** Production is static and not based on demand, available capital, or labor.
+Firms cannot adjust their production levels in response to market signals (e.g., consistently sold-out inventory or bloating inventory).
+The cost of production is not modeled.

 4.  **Static Economic Variables:**
     *   **Abstraction:** Key economic variables—specifically the price of goods (`p`) and the proportion of revenue paid as wages (`wage_rate`)—are static values set in `config.json`.